inesp/inesp.github.io/_posts/2019-10-31-readale-python.md

     link: "https://marshmallow.readthedocs.io/en/stable/"
 ---

 Code readability is a hot topic.
-We do not agree what it looks like and we do not agree how much of it is needed.
+We do not agree with what it looks like and we do not agree with how much of it is needed.
 It is rarely discussed on a new project and practically never on a project with only 1 developer.

 The obvious advantage of striving for readability is to have code, which is easier to share between developers and which is easier to maintain, expand, correct and modify later on.

-Consequently, if you hope for your project to be long lived or if you hope for it to grow with plenty of new feature, there are benefits to be gained.
+Consequently, if you hope for your project to be long-lived or if you hope for it to grow with plenty of new features, there are benefits to be gained.
 If your code is easy to read and understand, then new developers can be onboarded quicker and will be valuable sooner.
 Arguable, they will also make fewer bugs, because it is far easier to make a mistake when dealing with code, which you barely understand than in straightforward code.

 But, the biggest problem with readability is, that it is not objectively measurable.
 It is subjective in its nature.
 English, written with Japanese katakana letters, is not readable to me, because I am not fluent in katakana.
 For somebody else the opposite might be true, they are fluent in katakana, but not in English.
 None of these 2 examples is objectively more readable than the other.

 Code will always be exquisitely more readable and maintainable to those, who wrote it, than to those, who came after them.

-Nevertheless, you can do alot to help your successors understand your intentions.
+Nevertheless, you can do a lot to help your successors understand your intentions.
 Here are my 3 random illustrations.

 ## Use the more common default

 **Problem**

-You have a function, which calculates a user's favorite color.
-The calculation is complicated, so you will cache the result, but you will let the programmer decide whether she wants a freshly calculated color or the value from the cache.
+You have a function, which calculates a user's favourite colour.
+The calculation is complicated, so you will cache the result, but you will let the programmer decide whether she wants a freshly calculated colour or the value from the cache.

 **Question**

-Here is 4 possible definitions.
+Here are 4 possible definitions.
 They are 4 possible variants to the 2 questions:
 - should the default be USE cache or NOT USE cache?
 - should the parameter's name be `use_cache` or `ignore_cache`?